 A spouse’s discharge in bankruptcy protects that person from dischargeable debts existing when the bankruptcy was filed.
 It’s personal to the filer.
 So creditors of the non-filing spouse remain free to sue the non-filer on debts incurred before the bankruptcy.

 Importantly, the protection of the community property discharge ends when the community ends.
 Death of the spouse with the discharge or divorce terminates the community.
-The non-filer’s assets are once again separate property, liable for the non-filer’s debts.
+The non-filer’s assets are once again separate property, potentially liable for the non-filer’s debts.
 Unless, of course, that the statute of limitations has run.

 Creditors don’t understand the community property discharge

 While the legal protection of a spouse’s discharge is broad, most creditors and their collectors haven’t a clue.
 Typically, they are flabbergasted that a spouse’s bankruptcy filing affects the non filing spouse at all.